Certainty Equivalent Calculation

 Built decision tree for the startup example with branches for 'Execute Business Plan' (best vs worst case) and 'Sell out the plan' (friend's offer).

-We have explained that you can change the Diagram aesthetics.
+As we covered earlier, you can change how the diagram looks.
 Here is a quick tip.

 Tip on adjusting decision tree node width to improve diagram aesthetics inside Decision Tree Analyzer.